 Riley froze.
 It was nothing, and it was everything.
 She took a step, and her breath fogged in the headlamp’s light.
 It was cold here.
 Colder than her caves.
 She inhaled, and the air felt too rich, like it had been pressurized then released.

-Her optimism scooted up and put its coat on.
+Her optimism scooted up and put its winter coat on.
 “Okay,” she told herself.
 “Okay.
 We’re okay.
 We’re lost in a part of the cave we haven’t mapped.
 It happens.
 We have a headlamp.
 We have water.
 We have chocolate.
-We have time.”
+We have time.
+And we have a notebook to sketch a way back to Brien.”
+She patted the pack where her sketches waited.

 “Okay,” she said again, but softer.
 She took a slow sip of her water, which steadied her hands.
-She did a slow turn in place, carving a mental map out of what could be seen: The route back behind her was a cleft she would recognize anywhere.
-What had happened in there was unfathomable.
-The room opened in two directions forward.
+She did a slow turn in place, carving a mental map out of what could be seen, then took out her sketchbook and, to prove to herself she wasn’t in a panic, meticulously drew the Shrike and the surrounding alcoves partitioned by stalagmites: The route back was a cleft she would recognize anywhere.
+What had happened in there was unfathomable, and she turned her back on it.
+The room opened before her in two directions.
 To the right, a low creep into shadow.
-To the left, a broad downward slope that promised a wider chamber.
+To the left, a broad downward incline that promised a wider chamber.

 Stones moved under her boot with small skitters.
 Some of them were bones.

-She chose the left-hand slope because it invited breath.
+She chose the left-hand descent because it invited breath.
 She went toward breath.

 #